 Here’s why you need an email marketing strategy:

 “You need a strategy with your email marketing and your marketing automation.
 Driving prospects down the funnel won’t happen by accident. (…) You need a planned project to map out all the different potential customer touchpoints and when you can potentially send emails, and then to build them in.”Dr. Dave Chaffey

 Developing a basic email marketing strategy doesn’t have to be complicated.
 (In fact, it shouldn’t.)
 You don’t need to cover everything at once – you can include more areas and details as you go.

-On our blog, you can find more information on how SMBs can use email marketing, how to use email for B2B audiences, and what email marketing strategies work best for ecommerce.
+On our blog, you can find more information on how different businesses can use email marketing:

 In general, your email marketing strategy should cover areas like: